 Assuming a brand clearly understands it purpose and uniqueness, what techniques can they use to describe themselves?
 Some companies put product benefits directly into their name while others use subtler, meaningful associations.
 Despite the wide variety of name-types, the common thread among them is that they are memorable and communicate important characteristics of their brand.
 Whatever the technique, the name should be short.
 If the name is long, consumers will shorten it for you.
 The less explanation required the better.

 Memorability is also an important aspect to consider in the naming process.
 The focus towards getting a short, distinctive name aids in memorability, but it is one of the many dimensions.
 Increasingly, brand owners are also looking at a more holistic perspective in brand naming, which is more from the point of view of consistency in communication.
-A brand name should be manageable enough so that it can be communicated consistently at the retail level (packaging, promotions), in communications (ATL and BTL advertising) and also in any form of brand outreach efforts (sponsorships, licensing, activations etc.).
-Higher the ease of communicating the brand name through multi-channel marketing efforts, higher is the influence on memorability.
+A brand name should be manageable enough so that it can be communicated consistently at the retail level (packaging, promotions), in communications (ATL and BTL advertising) and also in any form of brand outreach efforts (sponsorships, licensing, brand activations etc.).
+The higher the ease of communicating the brand name through multi-channel marketing efforts, the higher is the influence on memorability.

-Easier it is for consumers to remember and recall the brand, higher is the traction the brand enjoys in the minds of consumers.
+The easier it is for consumers to remember and recall the brand, the higher is the traction the brand enjoys in the minds of consumers.
 There are numerous examples of brands continuing to generate awareness after withdrawal from the market.
 This is also exemplified in re-branding exercises, which is quite common in mergers and acquisitions.
 The old brand continues to enjoy memorability and recall levels long after it disappears from the markets.

 Linguistic experts, who sometimes include professors in reputed universities, are increasingly being called up to check new brand names in terms of translations into local languages and associative meanings and cultural fit.
 The role of linguistics in the brand naming process is going to become bigger and more important as brands take birth and are launched on a global scale or as they expand after being local in the initial stages of their life.
 There are numerous examples of linguistic goof-ups that have marred the success of brands in different parts of the world.
-Some well publicised examples are:
+Some well publicized examples are:

 An important aspect that is often overlooked in the brand naming process is the existence of a naming architecture.
 For any new brand that is taking birth in an organisation with a portfolio of brands or if the new brand is likely to be positioned and marketed globally, the existence of a naming architecture is essential.
-A naming architecture as a strategic framework is important for channelising brand name generation.
+A naming architecture as a strategic framework is important for channelizing brand name generation.
 Like brand architecture, a naming architecture helps in answering important questions like: